spacetelescope/jdaviz/docs/plugin_api.rst

   plugin.open_in_tray()
   plugin.show('popout')

 When running in a notebook, some plugins provide API hints directly in the UI.
-To enable these, toggle the ``<>`` button on the top bar of the app or call:
+To enable these, toggle the ``[API]`` button on the top bar of the app or call:

 .. code-block:: python